Graeham Goble: 1966-1974: Early groups The Silence, Travis Wellington Hedge, Allison Gros & Drummond

-Starting out as a drummer, Goble quickly progressed to the banjo.
+Goble started his music career as a drummer but quickly progressed to the banjo.
 "As soon as I had a stringed instrument in my hands I suddenly had all these melodies."
 Thereafter came the transition to guitar.
 A number of bands followed in quick succession: The Silence (1966–67), Travis Wellington Hedge (1968), Allison Gros (1969–71) and Drummond (1971).
-Each of these bands was recorded singles and or albums.
+Each of these bands recorded singles and or albums.

 The members of Allison Gros were recruited to record the song "Daddy Cool" but their Chipmunk version was so atypical that they recorded under the fictitious name Drummond.
 Drummond would provide Goble with his first Number 1 hit single with "Daddy Cool".
 "Daddy Cool" would remain on top of the charts for seven weeks from 6 September 1971.

 The success of the hit song "Daddy Cool" brought about greater awareness of Allison Gros/Drummond and led to a recording contract with the new record label Bootleg.
 The band morphed yet again, this time adopting the name Mississippi.
 Still consisting of Goble, Russ Johnson and John Mower, the band was augmented by session musicians for the recording of their first, self-titled album.

 The first single released by Mississippi would provide Goble with his first chart success as a songwriter, the song "Kings of the World" peaking within the Australian top 10.
 With a successful album and single behind them, Mississippi hit the road.
 To fill out their live sound, the band was enhanced by the addition of top musicians including Beeb Birtles (an ex-member of the band Zoot).
 The first appearance of the expanded Mississippi took place on 28 October 1972 at Corbould Hall, Ballarat.
 With various personnel changes, but always including Goble, Birtles and Pellicci, Mississippi would go on to notch up over 400 live performances in 1972–74.
 In 1974, Mississippi were disestablished.